Harrysdad2/Harrysdad2.github.io/gazebo/triangles.md

 ![Triangle Spider](/images/trianglespider.jpg)

-We live in Yorkshire, so a simplified Yorkshire Rose seemed appropriate, with leaded construction.
+We live in Yorkshire, so a simplified Yorkshire Rose seemed appropriate, with leaded construction.The background glass was reclaimed from our house.

 ![Triangle Rose](/images/trianglerose.jpg)